Rex Heuermann's house

 This is Rex Heuermann's house.

-It is situated at 105 1st Avenue in Massapequa Park, New York.
+It is located at 105 1st Avenue in Massapequa Park, New York.

 On the evening of July 13th, 2023, Heuermann was arrested in connection with the Long Island serial killer (LISK) murders.